 Therapeutic yoga and chair-based exercises, for example, are great choices for people who are unable to walk easily and for whom pick-up games are no longer a reasonable option.
 Exercise is also a powerful mood stabilizer.

 “If you, like half of people over age 65, carry a diagnosis of diabetes or prediabetes, keep in mind that it’s not diagnosis that’s the problem, but rather the degree to which it affects your life, both day-to-day and long-term,” says Dr. Sukol.

 It’s not diabetes that’s the problem, but rather uncontrolled blood sugars; and it doesn’t matter what we call it, as long as your blood sugars are well managed.
 What we call it (diabetes, prediabetes) is simply a reflection of how much it’s takes to keep your sugars in the normal range.

 Learning to involve your mind and body in the effort to conserve your insulin yields all kinds of benefits.
 These, of course, encourage further efforts.
 I continue to work with patients to find ways to improve insulin function and keep their blood sugars in the normal range.
 It’s an ongoing partnership.

 Make simple, powerful habits part of your life

 Try these recommendations for your health and wellness:

 - Consider shared medical appointments.
-Depending on your location, you may find shared medical appointments (SMAs) for brain health and wellness, weight management, breast and prostate cancer prevention, pain control and stress management.
-Groups provide opportunities to support and be supported by others as you work together to overcome difficulties.
+Depending on your location, you may find virtual shared medical appointments (SMAs) for brain health and wellness, weight management, breast and prostate cancer prevention, pain control and stress management.
+Groups provide opportunities to support and be supported by others as you work together to overcome challenges.
 The social interactions inherent to these activities also promote improvements in your mood and quality of life.

 Remember to take pride in caring for yourself no matter how small each step.
-All those small steps multiply, resulting in big improvements!
+All those small steps multiply, resulting in big improvements.